Drytown, California: History

 The Claypipers also purchased the house across Spanish Street from the theater, constructed a "dorm" addition, and used it as a base of operations on show days and work days (mostly on weekends).

 Following a fire in 1985, the theater was completely re-built and a second story was added to the Piper Playhouse.
 The Claypipers continued performing melodramas until closing their doors for good in 1994.
 The house on Spanish Street was sold a few years later, and the theater was ultimately sold in 2010.

 In the early 1960s, the Claypipers purchased a "fire engine" for Drytown — a well used but serviceable Red Ford 1-Ton pickup truck with built-in 400 gallon water tank and pump — and constructed a "fire station" (garage) building to house it on the west side of the 'T' intersection of Spanish St and New Chicago Road.
-In 1963, the 3 man volunteer Drytown Fire Department, under then-Fire Chief (and San Francisco peninsula transplant) Bob Brown, was called out three times, and saved two of the three homes involved.
+In 1963, the 3 man volunteer Drytown Fire Department was called out three times, and saved two of the three homes involved.
 The third was fully engulfed in flames before the call came in, but they were able to prevent the adjacent propane tank from erupting as well as the spread of the fire to the very dry surrounding grassy fields.
 In January 2010, the "fire engine" was nowhere to be found, and the "fire Station' building had been fitted with man-doors and had a 'For Rent' sign on it.

 Demographics

+Drytown first appeared as a census designated place in the 2010 U.S. census.

-The 2010 United States Census reported that Drytown had a population of 167.
+The 2020 United States census reported that Drytown had a population of 186.
 The population density was 57.1 PD/sqmi.
-The racial makeup of Drytown was 153 (92%) White, 0 African American, 0 Native American, 1 (1%) Asian, 0 Pacific Islander, 2 (1%) from other races, and 11 (7%) from two or more races.
-Hispanic or Latino of any race were 11 persons (7%).
+The racial makeup of Drytown was 84.4% White, 0.0% African American, 1.1% Native American, 0.5% Asian, 1.1% Pacific Islander, 4.3% from other races, and 8.6% from two or more races.
+Hispanic or Latino of any race were 5.4% of the population.

-The Census reported that 167 people (100% of the population) lived in households, 0 lived in non-institutionalized group quarters, and 0 were institutionalized.

-There were 72 households, out of which 18 (25%) had children under the age of 18 living in them, 40 (56%) were opposite-sex married couples living together, 8 (11%) had a female householder with no husband present, 2 (3%) had a male householder with no wife present.
-There were 4 (6%) unmarried opposite-sex partnerships, and 1 (1%) same-sex married couples or partnerships.
-17 households (24%) were made up of individuals, and 6 (8%) had someone living alone who was 65 years of age or older.
-The average household size was 2.3.
-There were 50 families (69% of all households); the average family size was 2.7.
+There were 90 households, out of which 26.7% included children under the age of 18, 45.6% were married-couple households, 4.4% were cohabiting couple households, 31.1% had a female householder with no partner present, and 18.9% had a male householder with no partner present.
+33.3% of households were one person, and 14.4% were one person aged 65 or older.
+The average household size was 2.07.
+There were 52 families (57.8% of all households).